-The following Tables 1 and 2 over the next two pages summarise the latest Monash-specific data provided by the Victorian Department of Health (DH) from Victorian Population Health Survey 2017.
+The following Tables 1 and 2 over the next two pages summarise the latest data provided by the Victorian Department of Health and Human Services (DHHS) from Victorian Population Health Survey 2017.

 While the survey is conducted each year, local government level data is only available every three years.
-The 2017 survey is the most recently available survey that includes Monash specific data.
+The 2017 survey is the most recent survey that includes Monash specific data.
 The LGA rank in the tables below is the relative ranking of Monash compared with the 79 Victoria Local Government Areas (1 being the highest occurrence).